Pampanga in the Philippine Revolution: Spanish capitulation

 When American forces won in the Battle of Manila Bay, Spanish troops in Pampanga realized that the war had been lost and retreated to Macabebe.
 This town held the stragglers till Spanish forces completely withdrew from the Philippines.
 The rest of the province, however, quickly felt the Republic's wrath.
 Mabalacat and San Fernando saw their parish priests executed in front of Kapampangan parishioners.
 Republican soldiers razed and burned many establishments in revenge for supporting Spain.
 General José Alejandrino took command of the province and ordered forcible enlistment into the Republic's army.
 Puppet mayors demanded forced taxation and tribute to pay for the Republic's expenses.
 Lastly, Macabebe felt Antonio Luna's wrath for the latter had much of the town razed for letting the last stragglers remain there.
 Only Alejandrino's intervention prevented the town from total destruction.

-Once American forces had reached Pampanga, many Kapampangans enlisted into the American army to revenge their losses.
+Once American forces had reached Pampanga, many Kapampangans enlisted into the American army to avenge their losses.
 American sources describe them as the "Macabebe Scouts", despite coming from all over Pampanga.
 Notably, Kapampangan soldiers would capture Emilio Aguinaldo in Isabela and help American forces occupy the country.